0xfourzerofour/COMP3100-Stage2/README.md

 `./ds-server -c <config_file> -n -v all`

-open up another command line shell to get ready to run the algorithms
+open up another command line shell tab in the same directory to get ready to run the algorithms

 ## Running the algoritms